 This is a lace fabric made on netting with raised motifs outlined with beads and cord.
 The motifs are outlined with silk cord, giving the lace more definition.
 Authentic French Alencon is always 36” (92cm) in width while the imitation varieties are 60” (152cm) wide.

-This lace is made of fine machine embroidery, sewn onto a net background.
+This type of lace fabric is made of fine machine embroidery, sewn onto a net background.

 Venetian lace is a fine lace that is not worked on netting.
 The embroidery is stitched onto a cloth that disintegrates in the final processing causing the floral or geometric motifs to stand out.
 Silky strands of thread connect the lace.
 It is also known as Guipure lace, meaning ‘lace without any mesh.’